NordicPlayground/nRF52-ADC-examples/saadc_low_power/README.md

 This example enables the RTC timer to periodically trigger SAADC sampling.
 RTC is chosen here instead of TIMER because it is low power.
 The example samples on a single input pin, the AIN0, which maps to physical pin P0.02 on the nRF52832 IC.

-This example consumes ~4uA when you have made the following two modifications.
-You need to comment out the code line
+This example consumes ~4uA when you have made the following two code modifications.
+You need to comment out the following code line:

     #define UART_PRINTING_ENABLED

-and set the SAADC buffer size to 1 with the following code
+You may want to have the line uncommented at first to see the SAADC output on UART.
+Also set the SAADC buffer size to 1 with the following code:

     #define SAADC_SAMPLES_IN_BUFFER 1

-to get the low current consumption.
-You may want to have the line uncommented at first to see the SAADC output on UART.

 This SAADC example shows the following features:
 - **Low Power ->**